 After the death of her husband, Ellie knew right away that she needed to go back to school to better provide for her family.
 Without hesitation, she knew that she wanted to be a social worker.
 She wanted to be there for someone, just like the social workers were there for her.
 Social work is who she is and what she desires to do.
 Over time, her family became very strong but it was definitely an uphill battle.
 They worked really hard as a family through therapy and staying close as a family; she feels like a survivor!
 She has worked very hard trying to support her children financially and emotionally.
 When her husband passed away, she did not receive any life insurance.
 Consequently, going to school was a financial burden on her family.

 Going back to school helped not only herself, but her children.
 Ellie's children were able to see how important it was to obtain an education.
 She graduated from UVU with a Bachelors in Social Work and then applied to the University of Utah Social Work Masters program.
-She was excepted into the U of U Advanced Standing Social Work program.
+She was accepted into the U of U Advanced Standing Social Work program.
 Within five years, she was able to earn her undergraduate and masters diploma.
 She is grateful for the help and support she received along the way.

 After Ellie's husband passed away, she knew she needed to provide and care for her children, despite the pain and grief she was experiencing.
 We are so proud of Ellie for gaining her education and being an example to her children through such a difficult journey.